Getå: History

+On 1 October 1915, the railway stop Getå was opened.
 On 1 October 1918 Getå was the site of the worst train accident in Swedish railroad history, killing at least 42 people.
 Many passengers were burned alive as unreinforced wooden cars burned, killing many who had survived the actual crash but were trapped in the wreckage.
+In 1920, the railway stop Getå Tourist Station was opened, which, after a name change on 10 June 1953 to Bråviksstrand, was closed down on 12 May 1968.
+The bay was closed on 28 May 1967.